 You might be surprised to hear that this is something the two of you have in common.
 Similar to the way these creatures are able to effortlessly keep the ball from dropping, your spine will bend, twist, and contort itself in a variety of ways to keep your head balanced over your body.

 The human head weighs as much as 14-lbs and rests on a tiny spinal bone called atlas, or C1.
 The position of this vertebra dictates the angle in which your head is positioned.
-If the bone becomes misaligned and tilts 4-degrees, your head goes with it.
+For example, if this bone becomes misaligned and tilts 4-degrees, your head goes with it.

 Your own “balancing act” will follow, which involves the lowering of one shoulder, curvature of the spine, rotation of the pelvis, as well as contraction of leg muscles.
 A visual of this postural distortion can be seen here.